MAIL-IN VOTING IS YOUR BEST OPTION

 Advice on timing: 1) If you mailed or dropped off your ballot, check online to see if it has been received and recorded by Voter Services.
 It takes a few days; if you see no info a week after mailing it or 5 days after dropping it off, call Voter Services to inquire (see links and numbers below).
 2) If you are dropping off your ballot, do it before Tuesday so it will be in the batch counted beginning at 7am rather than after the polls close.

 Questions?
 Please call the Chester County Democratic Office at 610-692-5811.
 If you want the same info in another format, see Commissioner Josh Maxwell’s post here.

 APPLYING FOR YOUR MAIL-IN BALLOT

-FILLING OUT AND SENDING YOUR BALLOT
+FILLING OUT YOUR BALLOT

 You have to return 3 items (see what they look like in this PADems video, source of image of completed back of outside envelope).